 4.11 The Advisory Board shall comprise all previous Presidents who no longer sit the Executive Committee, plus all recipients of WAPOR Asia Pacific Lifetime Achievement Awards made by the Association.
 The Advisory Board provides advice on all matters referred to it by the Executive Committee, and all proposed constitution revisions initiated by the Council before they are voted by members.

-4.12 The President may create, with the advice and consent of the Council, such Special Committees as s/he deems necessary to carry out the purposes and operations of WAPOR Asia Pacific, such as public relations, personnel training and exchange, international polls, research development, and task forces on the conduct and use of polls in elections.
-Each Special Committee shall consist of a Chair, appointed by the President and approved by Council, and up to six full and/or associate members, selected by the Chair.
+4.12 The President may create, with the advice and consent of the Council, such Special Committees as s/he deems necessary to carry out the purposes and operations of WAPOR Asia Pacific, such as public relations, personnel training and exchange, international polls, research development, assistance with administration, and the conduct and use of polls in elections.
+Each Special Committee shall consist of a Chair, appointed by the President and approved by Council, and up to six members, selected by the Chair.
 It shall serve a limited term of no more than two years.
-The Chairs of the Special Committees can attend Council meetings, but have no voting right unless they are themselves Council Members.
+The Chairs of the Special Committees can attend Council meetings by invitation, but have no voting right unless they are themselves Council Members.

 4.13 A central secretariat (hereinafter referred to as the “WAPOR Asia Pacific Secretariat” or “the Secretariat”) shall be established and shall be located in such country or city as the Council may determine.
 The location of the Secretariat is therefore independent of either the country or place of incorporation of WAPOR Asia Pacific.
 The Secretariat shall be responsible, by delegation from the Council, for the administration of the day-to-day affairs of WAPOR Asia Pacific as the Council may prescribe.